ActorForth/ActorForth/README.md

 Experiments implementing an Actor-style programming language on top of a stack-based processor will be forthcoming as the system is developed.

+To build you need clang++ installed.
+On a Debian derivative you should be able to install with this:

+`
+sudo apt install cmake ninja-build clang-15 lld-15 libc++-15-dev libc++abi-15-dev llvm-15-dev clang-15-doc llvm-15-doc
+`

+Now get linux to use your version of clang++.
+Can adjust that '150' number to whatever is the highest of your current installs.

+`
+sudo update-alternatives --install /usr/bin/clang++ clang++ /usr/bin/clang++-15 150
+`

+To see the other installs or pick one manually do this:

+`
+sudo update-alternatives --config clang++
+`